Table of Contents

 Finally, regularly updating your account passwords and ensuring your computer is well protected against malware will go a long way towards protecting your cryptocurrencies.

-Tokenisation is the process of transforming something of value into a digital representation.
-This digital representation, often referred to as a token can be transferred using a blockchain network and retains the original characteristics of the asset.
+Tokenization is the process of converting something of value into a digital token that can be transferred across a blockchain network.
+This token retains the original characteristics of the asset and can be shared without relying on banks or intermediaries.

 Staking